KevinBatdorf/unsplash-block-plugin/readme.txt

 == Description ==

-Unlimited Photos is a Gutenberg block plugin that integrates into the core image block, providing an interface to a seemingly endless supply of free to use images.
+Unlimited Photos is a Gutenberg block plugin that integrates into the core image block, providing way to view, search, and import over 3 million free-to-use photos, images, and more...

 - Follow [@kevinbatdorf](https://twitter.com/kevinbatdorf) on Twitter
 - View on [GitHub](https://github.com/KevinBatdorf/unsplash-block-plugin)